About this courseSkip About this course

 Section 5: Introduction to Machine Learning for the Built Environment – This concluding section gives an overview of the motivations and opportunities for the use of prediction in the built environment.
 Prediction, classification, and clustering using the sci-kit learn library is demonstrated on electrical meter and occupant comfort data.
 The course is concluded with suggestions on more in-depth Python, Data Science, and Statistics courses on EDx.

-Development of this curriculum was led by Dr. Clayton Miller with support from NUS students Ananya Joshi, Charlene Tan, Chun Fu, James Zhan, Mahmoud Abdelrahman, Matias Quintana, and Vanessa Neo.
+Development of this curriculum was led by Dr. Clayton Miller with support from NUS students Ananya Joshi, Charlene Tan, Chun Fu, James Zhan, Mahmoud Abdelrahman, Matias Quintana, Miguel Martin, and Vanessa Neo.

 Meet your instructors